EricGebhart/EricGebhart.github.io/_projects/flikr-fetcher.md

 links:
   - title: Source
     url: https://github.com/EricGebhart/flickr-fetcher
 caption: An endpoint to serve most recent images from flickr.
+A nice window into how I design.
 description: >
   This is from a code challenge, where the challenge was to design something rather than code it.